How do you create a digital magazine from scratch?

-As a good general rule, we find our readers enjoy content they can take away and do something with afterwards.
-Whether it’s something that inspires them, or gives them precise instructions, we recommend making sure that your content is helpful to your readers in some way.
+As a good general rule, we find our readers enjoy the content they can take away and do something with afterward.
+Whether it’s something that inspires them or gives them precise instructions, we recommend making sure that your content is helpful to your readers in some way.

 When starting out, you may not be able to afford a professional copy editor right off the bat.
 Even if you are able to, it’s good to have an understanding of what these people do, and how it is important to creating a quality publication.

-When in doubt, a great default tool for this is the Associated Press Stylebook.
+A great default tool for this is the Associated Press Stylebook.
 It’s the style bible for most of the professional media world.
-It can be old-fashioned at times, but is the standard bearer of all the media rules of the road.
-If you want something more up to speed with the internet age, check out Buzzfeed’s style guide.
-They have advice on how to present some things AP Style probably has never considered, and others that might make you blush.
+It can be old-fashioned at times but is the standard-bearer of all the media rules of the road.

 Whatever the style of your magazine might be, it’s important to define it and stick to it.

-In terms of layout, we sandwich our content between the editor’s note from Nathan Chan, and our concluding section, “Actionable Takeaways,” where we list the best actionable ideas from the magazine issue.
+In terms of layout, we place our content between the editor’s note from Nathan Chan, and our concluding section, “Actionable Takeaways,” where we list the best actionable ideas from the magazine issue.

-How should you lay out your magazine?
+How should you layout your magazine?
 There is no set way, but as with everything, get some inspiration from your own favorite magazines.
-Grab a few copies of your favorite digital magazine (Foundr Magazine right?!) and study each one for:
+Grab a few copies of your favorite digital magazine and study each one for:

 - How it organizes its layout